doctrine/orm/docs/en/cookbook/strategy-cookbook-introduction.rst

         /**
          * This var contains the classname of the strategy
          * that is used for this blockitem.
-(This string (!) value will be persisted by Doctrine 2) *
+(This string (!) value will be persisted by Doctrine ORM) *
          * This is a doctrine field, so make sure that you use an @column annotation or setup your
          * yaml or xml files correctly